clydebarrow/esphome-docs-hugo/content/components/lvgl/_index.md

             text: 'Hello World!'

 ```
-See [lvgl-cookbook-navigator]({{< ref "cookbook/lvgl#lvgl-cookbook-navigator" >}}) in the Cookbook for an example which demonstrates how to implement a page navigation bar at the bottom of the screen.
+See [Page navigation footer]({{< ref "cookbook/lvgl#lvgl-cookbook-navigator" >}}) in the Cookbook for an example which demonstrates how to implement a page navigation bar at the bottom of the screen.

 Choosing a buffer size